Earth Surface & Interior

 The CORE Report synthesizes the discussions from the NASA CORE Workshop, held 2-3 November 2015 in Arlington, VA.
 The purpose of the workshop was to convene the community to assess progress towards meeting the goals of the 2002 Solid Earth Science Working Group (SESWG) report Living on a Restless Planet, and to revisit challenges and opportunities for NASA solid-Earth science in light of scientific progress and new capabilities realized over the past decade.
 Additional input reflected in the report was acquired through pre-workshop white papers, a 2015 Fall AGU Town Hall Meeting, a public comment period, and peer reviews.

 The Space Geodesy Program (SGP) was initiated in 2011 with the long-range goal of building, deploying, and operating a next generation NASA Space Geodetic Network (NSGN) of integrated, multi-technique space geodetic observing systems.
 This infrastructure enables the establishment and maintenance of a precise terrestrial reference frame that is foundational to many Earth missions and location-based observations.
 SGP produces observations that refine our knowledge of Earth’s shape, rotation, orientation, and gravity, advancing our understanding of the motion and rotation of tectonic plates, elastic properties of the crust and mantle, mantle-core interactions, solid Earth tides, and the effects of surface loading resulting from surface water, ground water, glaciers, and ice sheets.
 SGP is a partnership between Goddard Space Flight Center and the Jet Propulsion Laboratory, with participation from the Smithsonian Astrophysical Observatory and the University of Maryland.
+The latest news on the Space Geodesy Project can be found here.

 Associated Earth Science Division Missions, Instruments, and Data Sets

 The table below lists all Earth missions that are relevant to the Earth Surface and Interior Focus Area in all phases.
+Learn more about the mission phases: operating, under development, under study, and past.

 |LAGEOS 1 & 2|